07740 877 544 [email protected]

 Estimated reading time: 18 minutes

-This in-depth guide will explain how to brush stain a wooden sign professionally.
-With lots of photos throughout, the process is packed with useful tips which are gained from years of painting sign panels and honours boards.
+This in-depth guide will explain how to stain a wooden sign using a paintbrush.
+This photo-packed process shows lots of useful tips, gained from years of painting sign panels and honours boards.

 Why stain and varnish wooden panels?

 In the sign industry, hardwood and softwood panels have been used for hundreds of years.
-Today, they are mainly used for their decorative appeal as wooden signs and honours boards – especially natural wood grained panels.
+Today, they’re mainly used for their decorative appeal as wooden signs and honours boards – especially natural wood grained panels.

-Due to resources and costs, the wood grain panels used mostly for decorative effect are made from plywood and veneered plywood.
-The veneered plywood is comprised of thin, glued wooden strips sandwiched between wood grained outer layers on the faces.
-The plywood sheets come in various thicknesses from 2mm to 18mm.
+Due to resources and costs, wood grain panels used mostly for decorative effects are made from plywood and veneered plywood.
+The veneered plywood is comprised of thin, glued wooden strips sandwiched between wood grained outer layers.
+Plywood sheets come in various thicknesses from 2mm to 18mm.

-For this bespoke honours board project, the 12mm plywood used is oak veneered.
+For this bespoke honours board project, 12mm oak veneered plywood is used.
 Mimicking the natural wood grain of sawn oak.
-The wooden frame surrounding the face (mouldings) is made from MDF and routered / shaped hardwood.
+The wooden frame surrounding the face (mouldings) is made from MDF and routered/shaped hardwood.